 After the slash mark, the next number you see is for the tire's aspect ratio, which essentially tells you how tall your tire's profile is: P225/70R16 91S.
 Aspect ratios are delivered in percentages.
 Tire makers calculate the aspect ratio by dividing a tire's sidewall height by its width.
 If a tire has an aspect ratio of 70, it means the tire's height is 70% of its width.

 Lower aspect ratio tires, such as a 60 series, generally offer vehicle handling performance advantages over higher aspect ratio tires, such as a 75 series.

-The next number is the diameter code, in inches, of the rim onto which the tire can be mounted.
+The next number is the wheel’s diameter.
 For example, a tire with the P225/70R16 91S would fit a rim with a 16-inch diameter.